datumorphism/datumorphism.github.io/content/til/programming/git/git-ssh-asking-pwd-everytime.md

 What I found is that I should use the short ssh name defined in ssh config instead of the full ssh path in git.

-For example, I have a ssh account `mk@urmy.sunshine.com`.
-For convenience I defined a short name for it.
+For example, I have an ssh account `mk@urmy.sunshine.com`.
+For convenience, I defined a short name for it.

 ```
 Host mksunshine